 ENEE 2582 Digital Logic Design

 Prerequisite: Mathematics 2111 (or MATH 2108) and concurrent registration in ENEE 2586.
-The characterization and design of digital, and operation of electrical machines and machine control systems.
+The characterization and design of digital, logic, and switching networks with emphasis on integrated circuits.
+Concurrent registration in Electrical Engineering 2586 is required.